iograft/iograft-houdini/README.md

 }
 ```

-Once updated, verify that the package is loading properly by using the "+" button next to the Shelf menu and toggling on the shelf named "iograft".
+Once updated, verify that the package is loading properly into Houdini by using the "+" button next to Houdini's Shelf menu and toggle on the shelf named "iograft".

 ### iograft Shelf Tools